 There are many ways you can do habit tracking.
 No approach is proven significantly more effective than others.
 It mostly comes down to your personal preferences but more on this later.

 The most important thing is that you make tracking enjoyable and convenient.
 If you can’t make tracking your habits into a habit, you won’t benefit from this tool.

 The benefits of habit tracking

 Habit tracking has many benefits that can help you get rid of bad habits and make sure that your good habits stay.
 It’s a crucial tool for self-improvement.

 It gives the feeling of small wins

-The small win strategy is built upon the concept of accumulating many small wins.
+Any success is built upon accumulating many small wins.
 When you track your habits, you celebrate every time you do a good- or avoid a bad habit.

 Your brain gets a small reward anytime you do something that signals success.
 When you physically note the success, this satisfying feeling becomes more noticeable.
 It seems more significant.

 It gives you confidence